 EBITDA is the core measure used to assess Company operating performance under the variable pay programs applicable to our named executive officers.
-EBITDA is defined as the consolidated net earnings of the Company for the relevant fiscal year before deduction for consolidated income taxes, consolidated interest expense, depreciation and amortization as reported by the Company.
+EBITDA is defined as the consolidated operating income plus depreciation, amortization and incentive stock compensation as reported by the Company.
 The Company and Compensation Committee believe that EBITDA is the most appropriate measure of operating performance for a number of reasons, and that, of the various performance metrics we could use under our variable pay programs, EBITDA most closely aligns with our stockholders' best interests.
 A shared theme concerning the 2015 "Say on Pay" advisory vote was that we use EBITDA as the primary performance metric for purposes of the formulaic components of our performance-based compensation.
-The Compensation Committee uses EBITDA performance to determine the variable compensation of the CEO.
-The CEO's annual performance incentive is based solely on EBITDA performance.
+The Compensation Committee uses EBITDA performance.
 The achievement of plan results in an annual incentive of 150% of base salary, with no incentive earned for achieving less than 80% of plan.
 EBITDA is also used to determine the size of awards under the long-term incentive program, requiring minimum performance of 75% of plan during the year to earn an award of both stock options and restricted stock.
 We took this observation very seriously and we revisited our use of EBITDA as the primary performance metric under both our short-term and long-term incentive plans.
 In our case, we continue to believe quite strongly that EBITDA is the most appropriate metric and that its use as the primary performance metric is a significant driver for our outstanding results and stock performance.